DurableDrupal/durabledrupallean/manuscript/X1-durable-drupal-lean-process.md

 ### Vision text template

-A template for the Vision text may be downloaded on the DurableDrupal site.
+A template for the Vision text may be downloaded from the DurableDrupal site.

 The Vision text helps to get the ball rolling at the Team Kickoff meeting because it puts forward a first stab at the project validation targets: Market, Problem and Product.